How to increase metabolism: 4 dos and 5 don'ts

 2. Eat smaller meals throughout the day

-Some background first: every time you eat, you give your metabolism a slight boost.
+Some background first: every time you eat, you boost your metabolism slightly.
 It’s known as the thermic effect of food (TEF) and accounts for 10 per cent of your overall metabolism.

 “All foods are thermogenic.
 They all have to be burned in your body.
 They create energy in your body, so in that way they increase your metabolism,” says Julie Metos, PhD, RD, Associate Chair, department of nutrition and integrative physiology at the University of Utah School of Medicine.